chef/chef-web-docs/chef_master/source/provisioning_aws.rst

 aws_s3_bucket
 =====================================================
-The ``aws_s3_bucket`` resource is a driver-specific resource used by Chef provisioning.
+The ``aws_s3_bucket`` resource is a driver-specific resource used by Chef Provisioning.
 Use the ``aws_s3_bucket`` resource to create an Amazon Simple Storage Service (S3) bucket in which any amount of data is stored, retrievable at any time from anywhere.

 Syntax
 -----------------------------------------------------